NathanielHoefer/lollygag_logger/README.md

 ### Log Sources

-**Execute local VL run (Not Currently Available)**
+**Execute local VL run**

-Use the `-run` argument followed by the suite path.
 This tool utilizes the `vl run` command, so it must be installed and you must execute it from the same directory as if running that command instead.
 To stop the test, issue a keyboard interupt Ctrl-C just as you would normally.

 ```
 python vlogger.py <path.to.suite>